Joe Walsh (Illinois politician): Social issues

 During his time in the House of Representatives, Walsh trended rightward on social issues.
 On abortion, he said to reporters in October 2012 that abortion is never medically necessary to save the life of the mother, saying that "with modern technology and science, you can't find one instance" of a medically necessary abortion.
 Walsh was often critical of Black Lives Matter.

 Walsh initially supported LGBT rights during his first two congressional campaigns in the 1990s, but then shifted rightward on the issue after he was elected to Congress in the 2010s.
-In 2014, Walsh referred to LGBT Americans activists as "constitutional terrorists".
+In 2014, Walsh referred to the LGBT community as "constitutional terrorists".
 Walsh opposed same-sex marriage as a member of Congress.

 Foreign affairs

 Walsh holds strongly pro-Israel views.
 In a May 2012 op-ed for the Washington Times, Walsh opposed the two-state solution, saying it has "failed" and was "insanity"; he advocated for total Israeli annexation of the Palestinian territories, arguing that the Palestinians living there could be given "limited voting power" within the Jewish state and encouraging them to move to Jordan.
 This led to accusations that Walsh advocated apartheid and the "soft" ethnic cleansing of Palestinians from their ancestral home.
 He wrote a column in The Daily Caller stating that President Obama is "not Israel's friend" and should not have criticized Israel for continuing to build settlements in the occupied territories.

-In November 2011, Walsh, along with fellow Tea Partier Ron Paul, met French National Front leader Marine Le Pen during her visit to the United States.
+In November 2011, Walsh, along with fellow Tea Partier Ron Paul, met French far-right National Front leader Marine Le Pen during her visit to the United States.

 In 2012, Walsh campaigned to get Narendra Modi, then the chief minister of the Indian state of Gujarat, a diplomatic visa to the United States, which had previously been denied to him due to allegations of violations of religious freedom against Muslims during the 2002 Gujarat riots.
 Walsh said that Modi had "quite a successful track record" of fiscal responsibility, described him as "kind of like a Tea Party free market guy in India, which I found very appealing," and noted that he "has been recognized across the world for establishing Gujarat as the most business-friendly state in India and is widely believed to be a serious contender for the 2014 election for Indian Prime Minister."
 Modi did win the 2014 general election, becoming Prime Minister of India.